The Bungle Bungles: Western Australia’s Hidden Secret

 Apart from Cathedral Gorge and Echidna Chasm, the Piccaninny Creek Lookout offers panoramic views.
 The Northern Escarpment Walk provides a scenic 5km trek along the park’s edge.

-Discovering Piccaninny Crater
+Discovering Piccaninny Impact Structure

 Geological Significance